meghdadFar/wordview/README.md

 [![Python 3.9](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-390/)

 WORDVIEW is a Python package primarily for text analysis.
 It, moreover, provides a number of unsupervised models for Information Extraction and Preprocessing.
-See section [Features](#Features) for different functionalities.
+See section [Features](#Features) for more details.

 WORDVIEW is open-source and free.
 We, however, developed a Dashboard version of WORDVIEW based on Plotly, for non-developers.
-See WORDVIEW-DASH page here.
+See WORDVIEW-DASH page for more details.

 # Features